PERC is an embodied telepsychotherapy which aims to integrate

 These techniques (ways of doing things) can be effectively presented via telehealth technology as YOU are the energizer of YOUR OWN transformation.
 View Videos: https://www.cfcninc.org/treatment-videos

-Below are links to research which underlie PERC.
+Below are Sections with short summaries and links to the Coupling research which underlie PERC.

 https://www.ncbi.nlm.nih.gov/books/